 Appears in various sections of the Charter, the principle of full Respect for human rights.
 Pursuant to that international instrument, "the genuine meaning of the american solidarity and good neighborliness cannot be other than to consolidate in this Continent, within the framework of the democratic institutions, a regimen of individual freedom and social justice, founded on respect for the essential rights of man".
 The Charter establishes the Commission as amain organ of the OAS, whose function is to promote the observance and defense of the human rights and serve as an advisory body to the OAS in said matter.

 The IACHR It is based on three main axes that give it life:

 1.- The Individual Petition System

 2.- Monitoring the human rights situationin theMember states.

 3.- Attention to priority thematic lines.

-In this way, the Commission considers that in the context of protecting the rights of all persons under the jurisdiction of the American States , it is essential to pay attention to populations, communities and groups that have historically been discriminated against.
+Thus, the Commission considers that in the context of the protection of the rights of everyone under the jurisdiction of the american states, it is essential to pay attention to populations, communities and groups that have historically been discriminated against.